ernest-bruce/human-internet/free_humanity/free_humanity.md

 automated tools to identify fake and malicious accounts are not as effective as a public and secure infrastructure  with an authentication·service based on a person’s *real·life*-confirmed identity and biometric verification would be
-· Twitter, Facebook, and other companies are just chasing windmills while standing on an infrastructure that was not designed with security in mind, and whose numerous patches have not proven effective either
+· Twitter, Facebook, and other companies are just chasing windmills while standing on an infrastructure that was not designed with security in mind, and whose numerous patches have not proven effective
 &nbsp;
 &nbsp;